Chef Bianca Azupardo presents inspired seasonal menus that showcase locally-sourced ingredients, complemented by stunning views of the city.

 Gardiner Friends are invited to join us for an exclusive preview of the exhibition Savour: Food Culture in the Age of Enlightenment before it opens to the public.
 Light refreshments will be available during the day, with a cash bar open during the evening.

-Tour with Meredith Chilton, Curator Emerita: 6 pm
+Tour with Curator Emerita Meredith Chilton: 6 pm

-From 10 am to 3 pm, Gardiner Friends can order any entrée at CLAY to receive a complimentary Savour-inspired cocktail or mocktail and a mini dessert.
+From 11 am to 3 pm, Gardiner Friends can order any entrée at CLAY to receive a complimentary Savour-inspired cocktail or mocktail, and a mini dessert.
 Spend $25 or more (before taxes) to receive a coupon for a free appetizer, which can be redeemed at CLAY throughout the run of the exhibition from October 17, 2019 to January 19, 2020.

 This event is exclusive to Gardiner Friends and their guests.
+This does not apply to “Get Acquainted” pass holders.
 Become a Gardiner Friend today for invitations to exhibition previews and other benefits.

 About the exhibition